SEO Services for eCommerce Websites

 Website’s Navigational Improvement: The breadcrumb navigation elements on eCommerce websites are critical to helping search engines understand how a given product fits into a site’s overall taxonomy.
 A user-friendly navigation can improve the user experience on the website and search engines have learned how to appreciate this structure.

-Technical SEO Optimization: Technical SEO is about making sure the site is fully visible to search engines.
+Technical eCommerce SEO Optimization: Technical eCommerce SEO is about making sure the site is fully visible to search engines.
 Technical SEO goes well beyond just optimizing the meta tags, robots and xml sitemap files.
 In addition websites should optimize the URL structure, internal linking, 4xx & 5xx errors, keyword placement and targeting, server issues, schema markup, canonicalization, cross linking, and site speed to name a few.

 Onpage SEO Optimization: The core areas to focus on to optimize a specific eCommerce page are the meta title, meta description, product title, h1, body content, product images, product videos, breadcrumbs, and social sharing options.

 What is revenue-based eCommerce SEO?

-Optimizing an eCommerce website to improve the conversion rate and increase the revenue is called revenue-based SEO.
-Revenue-based SEO is not just about keywords ranking and website traffic.
-The best revenue-based SEO focuses on attracting, engaging and ultimately converting visitors into customers.
+Optimizing an eCommerce website to improve the conversion rate and increase the revenue is called revenue-based eCommerce SEO.
+Revenue-based eCommerce SEO is not just about keywords ranking and website traffic.
+The best revenue-based eCommerce SEO focuses on attracting, engaging and ultimately converting visitors into customers.

 What is the best approach to onpage SEO for eCommerce websites?

 SEO is competitive.
 The best approach requires having a better result for a given search query.
-Creating the best content begins with understanding who the search engines are ranking on page one today and then building a content strategy that provides a better result.
+Creating the best content begins with understanding who the search engines are ranking on page one today and then building a eCommerce SEO content strategy that provides a better result.

-Here’s a checklist of all the things to consider when designing an SEO for eCommerce strategy:
+Here’s a checklist of all the things to consider when designing an eCommerce SEO content strategy:

 - Keyword Research.
 SEO starts with connecting with the search intent of the shopper.